 - Basic plan is lacking in features

 Gusto is one of the biggest payroll software options out there.
 It works well for small businesses, large corporations, and accountants thanks to its comprehensive tools and up to date tax compliance system.
-Gusto integrates with software like Xero, QuickBooks, Clover, and Expensify.
-So, all of your information is synced automatically, and you don't have to waste time manually syncing or inputting any data.
-And Gusto works in all 50 states, so you're covered no matter where you do business.
+Gusto integrates with software like Xero, QuickBooks, Clover, and Expensify, so all your information is synced automatically and you don't have to waste time manually syncing or inputting any data.

 - Employee and self-service options